These Are The Two Stars Who Will Come In First And Second On ‘Dancing With The Stars’

 “I never thought I would make it this far.
 The fact I did, I feel like I’ve won already,” Manheim said.
 “I feel like I’ve grown so much as a person on this show.
 Being around these amazing people I feel like I learned something from each and every one of them.
 In the beginning, I wasn’t as driven as I am now.
 The closer I get to the end the closer I want to win it.
 It sounds cheesy, but it has been the greatest experience of my entire life.”

-Manheim credits his pro-partner Witney Carson for her strong work ethic as he moved forward in the competition.
+Manheim credits his pro partner Witney Carson for her strong work ethic as he moved forward in the competition.

 “I don’t think there is anyone in the world that makes me laugh as much as her.
 It’s funny because going to rehearsal can be really hard on your body, but I look forward to it every day because I get to see her,” he said.
 “We really are family.
 I’ve met her family.
 I’m going to go visit her family in Utah.
 She is such an amazing person.”